Artemus Ward

 Charles Farrar Browne (April 26, 1834 – March 6, 1867) was an American humor writer, better known under his nom de plume, Artemus Ward.
 Ward was the character of an illiterate rube with "Yankee common sense", whom Browne also played in public performances.
 He is considered to be America's first stand-up comedian.
 His birth name was Brown but he added the "e" after he became famous.

-Biography
+Early life and family

 Browne was born on 26 April 1834, in Waterford, Maine to Caroline (née Farrar) "a descendant of the first Puritans" and Levi Brown, who "operated a store in Waterford, engaged in farming and did some surveying", and was a justice of the peace.